Mongolia

 Action

-• Organized and supported the training of five representatives, including government and social partners, the National Human Rights Commission, and the National Committee for Gender Equality (NCGE) on C190 (2022)
+- In 2022, the project organized and facilitated a capacity-building training on ILO Convention No. 190 (2022), engaging five key representatives from government institutions, social partners, the National Human Rights Commission, and the National Committee for Gender Equality (NCGE)

-• Conducted a social media campaign during the campaign on ‘16 Days of Activism Against Gender-Based Violence’ with a particular focus on young individuals in the workplace in 2022 and 2023
+- Designed and implemented a targeted social media campaign during the ‘16 Days of Activism Against Gender-Based Violence’ in 2022 and 2023, with a particular focus on raising awareness among young individuals in the workplace

 Results